ABOUT

 CHAIRMAN OF THE BOARD Joakim de Borda-Pedreira, MA

-Borda-Pedreira is currently PhD candidate in Art History at the University of Seville, working on a monographic thesis on the 18th century painter Melchor Pérez Holguín.
+Borda-Pedreira is currently PhD candidate in Art History at the University of Seville, working on a monographic thesis on the 18th century South American painter Melchor Pérez Holguín.

 annfalahat@hotmail.com